Lay Oversight of Diocesan Functions

 CCOC invites you to join over 1,000 other CCOC members to find your own voice in our Church!

-Please use the Contact Form below to register with us and become a part of a movement to make positive changes in our Church.
+Please use the form below to register with us and become a part of a movement to make positive changes in our Church.
+If you prefer to just send us an email, click here.

 (NOTE!
 CCOC appreciates and values your privacy.
-Your contact information will NOT be shared with or sold to anyone.)
+Your contact information will NOT be shared with or sold.)

 - Indicate interest in participating in CCOC and the work we are doing